SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 A branch is the basic substructure of an |element|.
 It represents a series of cascade decays of a single initial Z\ :sub:`2`-odd state.
-The figure below shows an example of a branch.
+The diagram below illustrates an example of a branch.

 .. image:: images/branchTopB.png
    :width: 25%

-The structure of each branch is fully defined by its number of vertices and the number of :ref:`final states` coming out of each vertex.
+The structure of each branch is fully defined by its number of vertices and the number of
+|final states| coming out of each vertex.
 Furthermore,  the branch also holds the information about the particle labels for the |final states|
 coming out of each vertex and the masses of the :ref:`intermediate states <odd states>`, as shown below.